IPVS-AS/MBP/resources/operators/control/README.md

 - [loudspeaker_computer](loudspeaker_computer): operator scripts to control a loudspeaker actuator.
 - [relay_raspberry-pi](relay_raspberry-pi): operator scripts to control a relay.
 - [switch_raspberry-pi](switch_raspberry-pi): operator scripts to control a radio frequency (RF), Arduino-based switch.

+## Note on data model definition

+As many here listed actuators do not send any data to the MBP they can use an arbitrary data model.
+Therefore, for these actuators no data model json definition is provided in their folders.